Skip to content

 When a co-founder leaves your agency, you have a few options.
 You can find a third-party buyer for their shares.
 You can dissolve the company and start again.
 Or you can have the company buy back the shares itself.
 That third route, a share buyback, is often the cleanest solution.
 It keeps the agency intact.
 It removes the leaving founder's ownership.
 And it avoids bringing in an external investor you might not want.

 This guide covers how to structure a share buyback when selling agency tax UK considerations matter most.
-We are ICAEW qualified accountants who work exclusively with agency founders.
+We work exclusively with agency founders.
 We see these scenarios regularly.

 The Two Routes: Capital vs Income Treatment